perforce/p4prometheus/README.md

 The easiest way is to use Ansible with a Galaxy module.

-Example files are to be found in the p4d.sdp folder for this project which is an as yet incomplete Docker Compose demonstrator.
+Example files are to be found in the [demo folder](demo/) for this project which is an (as yet incomplete) Docker Compose demonstrator.

 Note that all the components do run on Windows but you will need an appropriate Service wrapper.